shu-rmrc/seminar/past.md

 %}

 {% include _talk.html
+    img="assets/img/chess.jpg"
+    img_alt="Chess pieces and board"
+    speaker="Prof Terence Mills"
+    institute="La Trobe University, Australia"
+    title="On chess problems"
+    date="Monday 6th December 2021"
+    time="9.30-10.15am GMT"
+    description="The purpose of this presentation is to share with you my enthusiasm for chess problems.
+First, I will justify the claim that chess problems are mathematical.
+Then I will give an overview of the world of chess problems.
+Note that in discussing chess problems, no knowledge of chess strategy is required.
+Indeed, it can be a hinderance!
+Only knowledge of how the pieces move is required."
+%}

+{% include _talk.html
     img="assets/img/dragon.jpg"
     img_alt="Photograph of a woven piece made from red thread, forming an image of a dragon using different stitching techniques" speaker="Dr Sabetta Matsumoto"